seannz/svr/README.md

 <h2>Work with us!</h2>

-Feel free to reach out to me via e-mail and say hello if you have ideas for interesting extensions, applications or simply just want to chat!
+Feel free to reach out to me via e-mail and say hello if you have interesting ideas for  extensions, applications or if you simply just want to chat!